 Do something you enjoy in the morning and have a meaningful plan for the day.
 I won’t promise you that you will jump out of the bed.
 But it is definitely helpful.
 Stressful mornings are not!
 So, think of ways to take the stress out of your mornings.
 Create a morning routine to start the day off right.

 Ever heard that a good morning starts the night before?

-The smell of lavender helps you relaxe.
+The smell of lavender helps you relax.
 You could take a hot evening shower with lavender soap.
-Or you make this easy all natural lavender room freshener by The Frugal Girls!
+Or you make this easy all-natural lavender room freshener by The Frugal Girls!
 Maybe include a homemade hot chocolate made with dark chocolate into your routine as well.
 Dark chocolate helps with relieving stress.